Julia sets with Ahlfors-regular conformal dimension one: Asymtotic p -conformal energy and Ahlfors-regular conformal dimension

 \section{Asymtotic {\it p}-conformal energy and Ahlfors-regular conformal dimension}

-We have two objectives in this section: (1) We review the theory of conformal energies and its application in estimating conformal dimensions of Julia sets (Sections \ref{sec:AsympConfEng}-\ref{sec:ConfDimJulia}) and (2) establish the monotonicity of conformal energies under the decomposition of branched coverings (Theorem \ref{thm:MonoConfEngDim}).
+In this section, we first discuss the theory of conformal energies (Section \ref{sec:AsympConfEngReview}) and its application in estimating conformal dimensions of Julia sets (Section \ref{sec:ConfDimJulia}).
+Then, we establish the monotonicity of conformal energies under the decomposition of branched coverings (Theorem \ref{thm:MonoConfEngDim}).